jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "And if I was you," continued the grocery woman, "I'd buy the thimble first, and see how much you have left towards a pony.
 Fact is, ponies are expensive to feed, anyhow; and I wouldn't advise you to invest in &rsquo;em just yet.
 Won't it do just as well if I buy you each a gingerbread horse, next time I go to market?"

-"No, ma'am, not *quite* as well, because a pony is alive, <p class="pagenum">Begin page 89</p> and we could ride on it," said Louis gravely.
+"No, ma'am, not *quite* as well, because a pony is alive, <hr><p class="pagenum">Page 89</p> and we could ride on it," said Louis gravely.
 "But a gingerbread horse is very good to eat," he added politely.

 "Herr Martin," said Louis, as the two children trotted, hand in hand, into the shop, "we want to buy a thimble."